 While timing and attention are longstanding concerns of mixed-initiative systems~\cite{horvitz1999principles}, they have been underexplored in writing tools.
 Existing designs typically surface suggestions near the cursor on request~\cite{Lee2022coauthor} or automatically~\cite{Buschek2021emails}, or decouple them from the document in a sidebar~\cite{Yuan2022wordcraft}.
 In contrast, our design introduced \textit{out-of-focus} suggestions: When triggered via tasks, agents initiated comments on text segments, even beyond the user's current viewport.

-These agent-initiated comments were accepted far less often than user-initiated ones (\cref{sec:results_metrics_comments}), as participants reported feeling cognitively and visually overwhelmed by these document-wide AI interventions.
-This echoes issues with verbosity and constraints for LLM-generated output in related work~\cite{Benharrak2024aipersonas, Kabir2024chatgpt, Sun2023evaluating}, which could be pragmatically addressed with further prompt engineering.
-While further prompt engineering was beyond the scope of this study, we explored constraining agents more using the existing UI based on participants' feedback.
-For example, we found that it is possible to solve the issue of AI suggestions including ``opening text'' (e.g. ``Sure, I've drafted this for you'') by adding a note to the profile with ``Only output direct draft text, nothing else (e.g. no responses, confirmations, etc.).''
+Our results show that agent-initiated comments were accepted far less often than user-initiated ones (\cref{sec:results_metrics_comments}), as participants reported feeling cognitively and visually overwhelmed by these document-wide AI interventions (\cref{sec:results_design_feature_feedback}).
+This echoes issues with verbosity and constraints for LLM-generated output in related work~\cite{Benharrak2024aipersonas, Kabir2024chatgpt, Sun2023evaluating}, which could be pragmatically addressed by refining prompts.
+While further prompt engineering was beyond our scope here, we explored constraining agents more using the existing UI based on participants' feedback.
+For example, we found it possible to solve the issue of AI suggestions including ``opening text'' (e.g. ``Sure, I've drafted this for you'') by adding a note to the profile with ``Only output direct draft text, nothing else (e.g. no responses, confirmations, etc.).''